DavidGvozdenovic/sticker-printer/README.md

 # Sticker Printer Application

 This project is a Sticker Printer application developed for INFORMO d.o.o.
 The application allows users to customize sticker dimensions, specify the number of stickers to print, and preview the final design before printing.
-Built using Visual Studio with WPF (Windows Presentation Foundation), C#, and Microsoft SQL Server for data management.
+Built using Visual Studio with WPF (Windows Presentation Foundation) and C#

 ## Table of Contents